RE bodies lay the ground for teaching of non-religious worldviews

 In addition to organised worldviews, the approach also takes into consideration the personal worldviews that pupils bring with them into the classroom.

-Due to be launched in 2024, RE Today project leader Stephen Prett said the toolkit would "make a significant impact on the direction and quality of RE for the coming years".
+Due to be launched in 2024, RE Today project leader Stephen Pett said the toolkit would "make a significant impact on the direction and quality of RE for the coming years".

 "Our focus is on creating clear and practical guidance to help those who create syllabuses for the subject," he said.